-With the sun shining though, it wasn’t easy to get a clear look so I just assumed that it either wouldn’t be decent or that the good stuff would be too deep or too far from shore to get a good look at.
+With the sun shining through, it wasn’t easy to get a clear look so I just assumed that it either wouldn’t be decent or that the good stuff would be too deep or too far from shore to get a good look at.
 Boy was I wrong.

 About Red Beach

 You may also see it referred to as Pink Beach and Pantai Merah.
-This beach gets it’s names from the red coral that breaks off and washes ashore leaving a beautiful pink hue to the sand.
-It really stands out against the turquoise colored water and dramatic landscapes behind it.
+This beach gets its names from the red coral that breaks off and washes ashore leaving a beautiful pink hue to the sand.
+It really stands out against the turquoise-colored water and dramatic landscapes behind it.

 When you approach the beach from the water it is easy to see the bottom but it doesn’t really tell you about the amazing things that are below you.
-Even from that vantage point you can see that it is a clean, beautiful and unique place in this World.
+Even from that vantage point, you can see that it is a clean, beautiful and unique place in this World.

 Red Beach is located near the remote island of Rinca in Komodo National Park.
 It is considered a remote area as there is no public transportation that will get you to this little gem.

 I see this as a huge positive, it keeps this little paradise from being commercialized and crowded.
 The day we visited, we were the only boat there and we totaled a whopping 12 people including the boat crew.
 You can’t beat that.
 We had the whole beach and the whole reef to ourselves for 3 full hours.

-The downside being that you will pay a pretty penny to visit Red Beach.
-With dive boats and multiple day tours being the only options, you will be hard pressed to find something cheap for a visit.
+The downside is that you will pay a pretty penny to visit Red Beach.
+With dive boats and multiple day tours being the only options, you will be hard-pressed to find something cheap for a visit.

 Best Snorkeling in the World

 We have been lucky enough to get in the water in many places around the world, so we have quite a list of places to compare our experiences to.
 With that said, we can easily say this the best snorkeling we have ever done, hands down.

-You will float along and see thing so amazing you won’t believe your eyes.
+You will float along and see things so amazing you won’t believe your eyes.
 I can think of no other place where you can see such vibrant, untouched coral so close to shore with such an abundance of marine life that you could spend hours in the water.